DeepRank/deeprank/docs/advTuto.rst

 Create your own targets
 --------------------------

 The creation of new target is similar to those of new features but simpler.
-The targets don't need to be mapped on a grid and therefore don't need any fancy formating.
+The targets don't need to be mapped on a grid and therefore don't need any fancy formatting.
 We simply need to create a new dataset in the target group of the molecule concerned.
 For example let's say we want to associate a random number to each conformation.
 To do that we can use the following code:

 >>> def get_random_number():
 >>> 	return np.random.rand()